Aktenzeichen XY... ungelöst: In Germany

 The private broadcaster Sat.1 and the public broadcaster MDR both produced similar programmes, known as Fahndungsakte (English: Manhunt Files) and Kripo live respectively.
-Sat.1 cancelled Fahndungsakte in 2000 after three years' run due to low audience figures.
-MDR has had more success with Kripo Live on air since 1990, which concentrates on Kriminalpolizei.
+Sat.1 cancelled Fahndungsakte in 2000 after a three years' run due to low audience figures.
+MDR has had more success with Kripo Live on air since May 1990, which concentrates on Kriminalpolizei.
 Sat.1 briefly aired a revival of the format, titled Fahndung Deutschland, in 2016.

-Others include Täter – Opfer – Polizei (ORB Fernsehen later RBB Fernsehen, since 1992), Crime! – Der Justizreport (HR-Fernsehen, 2004), Ungeklärte Morde – Dem Täter auf der Spur zeigt (RTL II, 2002–2003 and 2011–2013), Kriminalreport (NDR Fernsehen and WDR Fernsehen, 2008–2011; Das Erste, 2018 and its regional versions Maintower kriminalreport (HR, since 2014) and Kriminalreport Südwest (SR Fernsehen, 2018–2019), which was replaced by Vorsicht Verbrechen (SR, since 2019).
+Others include Täter – Opfer – Polizei (ORB Fernsehen later RBB Fernsehen, since 1992), Crime! – Der Justizreport (HR-Fernsehen, 2004), Ungeklärte Morde – Dem Täter auf der Spur zeigt (RTL II, 2002–2003 and 2011–2013), Kriminalreport (NDR Fernsehen and WDR Fernsehen, 2008–2011; Das Erste, 2018 and its regional versions Maintower kriminalreport (HR, since 2014) and Kriminalreport Südwest, which was later retitled Vorsicht Verbrechen (SR Fernsehen, 2018–2020).

 Internationally

-The format has been sold to several countries, including Great Britain where it has been known as Crimewatch since 1984 and has spawned a number of spin-offs, one of which is still on air (the daytime version, Crimewatch Live) as of 2023.
+The format has been sold to several countries, including Great Britain where it has been known as Crimewatch (originally Crimewatch UK) since 1984 and has spawned a number of spin-offs, one of which is still on air (the daytime version, Crimewatch Live) as of 2023.
 Crime NI, a regional version was broadcast monthly in Northern Ireland from September 2021 to April 2022.
+Previously, a localised version for the English Midlands ran for five series from 1987 to 1991.

-Aktenzeichen XY is the first German television format to have entered the American market, where it is known as America's Most Wanted and was originally broadcast from 1988 to 2013 before being briefly revived in 2021.
+Aktenzeichen XY is the first German television format to have entered the American market, where it is known as America's Most Wanted and was originally broadcast from 1988 to 2013 before being revived in 2021.